AdobeDocs/genstudio.en/help/tutorials/create-email-experience.md

 ## Add parameters

-Adding guidelines parameters supercharges the content generation process and is an integral preparatory step for creating a new email experience.
+Adding guidelines parameters supercharges the content generation process and is an integral preparatory step for generating an email experience.

 **To add parameters and images**: